 If you’re feeling tired and lazy, take a leaf out of the Mexicans’ book.
 The average Mexican works a 43 hour week and a total of around 2,200 hours annually.
 If you feel like a 40-hour work week is killing you, you probably shouldn’t look for a job in Mexico where some people even have 50-hour work weeks!

-Hierve El Agua literally means “the water boils”.
+Hierve El Agua is place located in Mexico.
+It literally means “the water boils”.
 The place features, colorful mineral formations, a stunning waterfall and breathtaking infinity pools.
 If you get the chance to visit it at sunset, you’ll understand why we’re calling it heaven on Earth.